What is State Authorization?

-SDSU is not required to obtain authorization for fully online education in the following states: California (Bureau For Private Postsecondary Education), and Massachusetts (Board of Higher Education).
-If you reside in or plan to participate in educational activities in these states, please contact us for updates.
+SDSU is not required to obtain authorization for fully online education in the following state: California (Bureau For Private Postsecondary Education).
+If you reside in or plan to participate in educational activities in California, please contact us for updates.

 *Due to Colorado’s Workers’ Compensation Act, SDSU students are unable to participate in unpaid internships, clinicals, field experiences, etc. in the state of Colorado.

-Prospective students who reside in a U.S. Territory (American Samoa, Guam, Northern Marianas Islands, Puerto Rico, or the Virgin Islands) or in another country should contact Continuing and Distance Education before enrolling.
+Prospective students who reside in a U.S. Territory (American Samoa, Guam, Northern Marianas Islands) or in another country should contact Continuing and Distance Education before enrolling.